 - Great accessible location with regards to the places I plan to visit.

-- Good reviews (over 8 on Booking.com) – and I usually go through them and see whether the very low ones are something that would bother me very much.
+- I usually go through the good reviews (over 8 on Booking.com) and see whether the very low ones bother me.
 People are different and have different expectations.
 I always check the TripAdvisor score, prices, and reviews before booking.

 - Nice view from the room, the option of getting a room with a sea view when we travel to a destination by the sea.